-AKIMBO is comprised of a large-scale photograph, a single-channel video and a digital audio work.
-This work appropriates a short clip from a family super-8 film of the artist as a young boy at his family home, and uses a proprietary slow-motion technique to extends an otherwise fleeting moment in the original film.
-The slow-motion technique employed in AKIMBO emphasizes time as a sequence of still images by dissecting the original super-8 film footage (c.
-1969) into single (still) photographic frames that are reassembled and slowly dissolved into one another.
-In the original film, the artist spontaneously strikes an effeminate gesture (i.e. akimbo) for the camera whilst playing in the family garden.
-This gesture visually echoes the physical stance taken in a photograph of his mother as a young girl standing in the garden of his ancestral home in Italy (c 1939).
-The gesture that the artist performs represents a moment of rupture and displacement of conventional male hetero-normative behavior within the immigrant familial narrative.
+AKIMBO is an installation comprised of a large-scale photograph, a single-channel video and a digital audio work.
+A short and otherwise fleeting moment from a family super-8 film of the artist as a young boy at his family home in Canada is isolated and extended using a slow-motion technique.
+In the original film, the artist spontaneously strikes an ‘effeminate’ gesture (i.e. akimbo) which visually echoes the physical stance taken in a photograph of his mother as a young girl standing in the family garden in Italy (c 1939).
+The gesture that the artist performs represents a moment of rupture and displacement of conventional male heteronormative behaviour within the traditional immigrant familial narrative.
 The audio component consists of a montage of the artists mother’s recorded messages left on the artist’s answering machine over a period of 10 years.

 Enjoy Public Art Gallery, Wellington, New Zealand